shivam160677/Machine-Coding-Interview-Questions/Design_Patterns/Strategy/README.md

 It uses concepts like abstract classes and composition.

 In the example added here, Ifly is an abstract class contain fly algorithm which is implemented by its derived classes in their own way.
-Animal classes reference of Ifly interface and not sure which algorithm is going to be calles at runtime.
+Animal classes contains reference of Ifly interface and not sure which algorithm is going to be called at runtime.